nverkhachoyan/Data-Structures-and-Algorithms/README.md

 Currently, the following data structures and algorithms have been implemented:

+Sorting algorithms:

+- bubble sort
+- insertion sort
+- selection sort

-Sorting algorithms: bubble sort, insertion sort, selection sort Search algorithms: linear search, binary search
+Search algorithms: linear search, binary search
 Data structures: linked list, stack, queue, tree
 More data structures and algorithms will be added in the future.